vineet-op/Drum_Kit/README.md

 # Drum_Kit
-Created A simple drum kit project using javascript Came to know about basic concept of events , abjects , callbacks
+Created A simple drum kit project using javascript Came to know about basic concept of events , objects , callbacks I Had fun making it :)